-- 2. Move away any objects, such as another monitor or fan, that may be creating a magnetic field around the display. - 3.
-Make sure your video card's output frequencies are supported by this monitor.
+- 1. The monitor has lost its vertical sync.
+Adjust the monitor's vertical sync. - 2.
+Move away any objects, such as another monitor or fan, that may be creating a magnetic field around the display. - Make sure your video card's output frequencies are supported by this monitor.